-Currently, the division has no established research agenda for evaluating the quantity or quality of services provided during an emergency.
-If approached, the SAFE, Evaluation, and Research Director will evaluate any opportunity to participate in emergency related evaluations that are funded by other entities.
-The division may also be willing to evaluate and participate in surveys, after action reviews, and other emergency related research.
+Currently, DCFS has no established research agenda for evaluating the quantity or quality of services provided during an emergency.
+If approached, the Statewide IT System and Data Coordinator will evaluate any opportunity to participate in emergency-related evaluations that are funded by other entities.
+DCFS may also be willing to evaluate and participate in surveys, after action reviews, and other emergency-related research.